 Unlike most retail chains, Don Quijote’s stock offering varies hugely between stores, tailored to the location and its individual clientele.
 For example, the Shibuya Mega store sells many souvenirs, as well as beauty products and snacks aimed at teenagers, due to the area’s popularity with tourists and young people.
 Similarly, the Akihabara store offers an extensive selection of manga and anime goods.

 One consistency at every store, other than general chaos, is a huge fish tank, featuring an exotic assortment of tropical fish, to lure in curious passersby.
 Some even have giant eels!
-Check out this Japan must-do activity by starting at staring at these interesting aquarium!
+Check out this Japan must-do activity by starting with a staring contest against the aquarium inhabitants!